gajus/eslint-plugin-jsdoc/.README/rules/require-returns-check.md

 #### Options

+- `exemptGenerators`- Because a generator might be labeled as having a `IterableIterator` `@returns` value (along with an iterator type corresponding to the type of any `yield` statements), projects might wish to leverage `@returns` in generators even without a` return` statement.
+This option is therefore `true` by default in `typescript` mode (in "jsdoc" mode, one might be more likely to take advantage of `@yields`).
+Set it to `false` if you wish for a missing `return` to be flagged regardless.
 - `exemptAsync` - By default, functions which return a `Promise` that are not detected as resolving with a non-`undefined` value and `async` functions (even ones that do not explicitly return a value, as these are returning a